CarlosM96/FullMode_box/README.md

 -data_to_GTP [31:0]: Output data in Full Mode format to GTP.

--k_o: Flag signal for special character for 8b/10b encoding.
+-k_o: Flag signal for special character for GTP 8b/10b encoder.

 -FIFO_re_OUT [39:0]: Logical array for reading signal of each FIFO_n